-- 4.2.1 The Act allows development contributions made under Planning Agreements to be in the form of cash payments, the dedication land free of cost, material public benefits (su as but not limited to works), the process of Affordable Housing or any combination. - 4.2.2 This Policy generally does not mit the of contributions under Planning tements entered into by Council
+- 4.2.1 The Act allows development contributions made under Planning Agreements to be in the form of cash payments, the dedication of land free of cost, material public benefits (such as but not limited to works), the provision of Affordable Housing or any combination. - 4.2.2 This Policy generally does not limit the form of contributions under Planning Agreements entered into by Council.